randytbushman/SortingTester/README.md

 2. In the 'Driver' file, use the 'addSortingAlgorithmToTest' method to include the new sorting algorithm in the test suite.

 By following these instructions, users can easily adapt SortTester to evaluate the performance of any sorting algorithm, providing invaluable insights into algorithm efficiency.

+## Acknowledgments
+This README document was meticulously assembled with the aid of the advanced language capabilities of OpenAI's GPT-4, demonstrating the harmonious collaboration between human creativity and artificial intelligence.